Do ratings really work?

 A guide rating systems

-- Rating can change very quickly.
+- A rating can change very quickly.
 The best example I can give is the AGF World Companies Fund (Formerly known as the Global Strategy World Companies).
 A little over a year ago, this fund had the best five-year performance for any global equity fund.
 At this time, the fund was given top ratings by almost every system.
 The fund grew rapidly.
 Today, this same fund has mediocre to poor ratings due to the impact of the technology meltdown.
 Has this fund really changed in a short period of time?
 Logically, is now the time to buy?
-Makes you think doesn’t it?
+It makes you think, doesn’t it?